Maryland Debt Collection

 From judgment to withholding, the procedure in order.

 Wage garnishment in Maryland is a post-judgment remedy.
 A creditor cannot garnish wages on the strength of a debt alone; first there must be a money judgment from a Maryland court.
-Once the judgment exists, the creditor asks the court to issue a Request for Garnishment of Wages, which produces a writ.
-The writ names two parties beyond the creditor: the judgment debtor (the employee) and the garnishee, which is the employer holding the wages.
+Once the judgment exists, the creditor files a Request for Garnishment of Wages, form DC-CV-065 in the District Court, which produces the writ.
+The writ names two parties beyond the creditor: the judgment debtor (the employee) and the garnishee, the employer holding the wages.
+One forum note that trips up self-represented filers: this is the commercial track.
+Child support and alimony withholding is not filed here at all — the Judiciary states plainly that “the District Court does not handle these cases.
+You must file in circuit court.”

 A continuing lien, not a one-time grab

 If the debtor leaves the job, the garnishment does not vanish instantly.
-It generally terminates ninety days after the employment ends, unless the worker is rehired by the same employer within that window, and the employer is required to notify the court and the parties when the debtor stops working there.
+It “terminates 90 days after end of employment unless the debtor is re-employed during that period,” and the employer notifies the court and the parties when the debtor stops working there.
 That ninety-day tail is exactly the moment a creditor needs a fresh employer locate, because the old writ is winding down and a new garnishee has to be identified to keep collecting.

 How a Debtor Claims an Exemption